 Nate’s Grade: B

-Posted on December 1, 2018, in 2018 Movies and tagged comedy, drama, farrelly brothers, linda cardelini, mahershala ali, oscars, period film, true story, viggo mortensen.
+Posted on December 1, 2018, in 2018 Movies and tagged best picture, comedy, drama, farrelly brothers, linda cardelini, mahershala ali, oscars, period film, true-life, viggo mortensen.
 Bookmark the permalink.
 Leave a comment.